HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/run_model.rst

 **Step 3: Run the Simulation**

-In the command-line tool run DEM as follows:
+Run the DEM from the command line with the following command:

 .. code-block:: shell